 Memory is not something that is acquired once and stays on forever.
 The moment that the last eyewitnesses and survivors pass away, we have to work together to build on that which remains: the testimonies of those former prisoners and the authentic artifacts connected with Auschwitz.
 Each item can have its own enormous meaning and should find its place in the collection of the Auschwitz Memorial.
 Here, it will be preserved, studied, and displayed.
 Its place is here.

 A visit to the authentic Memorial Site is a unique educational experience.
 However, people who do not have the ability to visit the former concentration camp of Auschwitz now have the opportunity to become acquainted with its history through education conducted via the Internet.
-The following on-line lessons are available:
+See our online lessons here: lesson.auschwitz.org.